 - Primary central sleep apnea, also known as idiopathic sleep apnea.
 The cause of this uncommon type of central sleep apnea is not known.

 Certain factors put you at increased risk of central sleep apnea:

 - Sex.
 Males are more likely to develop central sleep apnea than are females.

 - Age.
-Central sleep apnea is more common among older adults, especially adults older than age 65, possibly because they may have other medical conditions or sleep patterns that are more likely to cause central sleep apnea.
+Central sleep apnea is more common among older adults, especially those older than age 60.
+This could be because people older than 60 are likely to have other medical conditions or sleep patterns that are linked to central sleep apnea.

 - Opioid use.
-Opioid medications may increase the risk of central sleep apnea.
+Opioid medicines may increase the risk of central sleep apnea.

 CPAP.
 Some people with obstructive sleep apnea develop central sleep apnea while using continuous positive airway pressure (CPAP).
 This condition is known as treatment-emergent central sleep apnea.
 It is a combination of obstructive and central sleep apneas.

 For some people, complex sleep apnea goes away with continued use of their CPAP device.
 Other people may be treated with a different kind of positive airway pressure therapy.